kushv818/embedded-onboarding/section-02/README.md

 It is the routine that runs when the interrupt is triggered.

 You can test an IRQ by running any utility in terminal and pressing CTRL+C before it finishes running.
+It will terminate the process.
+(Operating systems rabbit hole)

 ### External interrupt (EXTI)